 Be sure to touch on your Myki card if you are going further.
 Ticket inspectors frequently are waiting at the stops just outside of the free zone, and they won’t hesitate to issue you an on the spot ticket.

 A lot of people know about the penguin parade at the famous Phillip Island.
 However the trip can be quite long, and for a family to visit, it can be rather pricey.
-Perhaps one of Melbourne’s best-kept secrets, that most locals don’t even know about is that there is a colony of up to 1000 penguins which live in St Kilda.
+Perhaps one of Melbourne’s best-kept secrets, that most locals don’t even know about is that there is a colony of up to 1000 penguins that live in St Kilda.

 You can see these penguins for free.
 Head down to St Kilda (on the number 16 tram) and make your way to the end of the iconic St Kilda Pier.
 As you take in a gorgeous sunset overlooking the beach, the Little Penguins will make their way out of the water to the rocks below.
 Be sure not to take any flash photography, as this frightens them.

 Are you relocating from sunny Brisbane to trendy Melbourne?
 Do you want a removalist you can trust?
-Optimove have helped hundreds of families make the long move down to Victoria.
+Optimove Melbourne removalists have helped hundreds of families make the long move down to Victoria.
 We ensure that your belongings arrive on time and safely.
 Contact us today for a free quote.
 Phone 1300 400 874 or email email@example.com.